Author's purpose guide for teachers and students.

 Students need to understand that regardless of the text they are engaged with, every piece of writing has some purpose behind it.
 It’s important that they work towards recognizing the various features of different types of writing that reveal to the reader just what that purpose is.

 Initially, the process of learning to identify the different types of writing and their purposes will require conscious focus on the part of the student.
-There should be plenty of opportunities created to allow for this necessary practice in the classroom.
+Plenty of opportunities should be created to allow this necessary classroom practice.

 However, this practice doesn’t have to be exclusively in the form of discrete lessons on the author’s purpose.
 Simply asking students what they think the author’s purpose is when reading any text in any context can be a great way to get the ‘reps’ in quickly and frequently.